ickshonpe/bevy_ui_style_builder/README.md

 }
 ```

-There is a larger example, based on Bevy's UI example in the examples folder.
+There is a larger example based on Bevy's UI example in the examples folder.
 You can run it with:

 ```